Trump ban on travel from Europe escalates pain for airlines

-President Donald Trump’s decision Wednesday to impose a 30-day ban on most Europeans entering the United States is the latest stunning setback for an airline industry that is reeling from a drop in bookings and a surge in people who are cancelling reservations for fear of contracting the coronavirus.
+President Donald Trump’s decision Wednesday to impose a 30-day ban on most Europeans entering the United States is the latest calamity for airlines already reeling from falling bookings and cancelled reservations as people try to avoid contracting the coronavirus.

+But coming on top of similar restrictions imposed by many other governments, Trump’s move is bound to drastically escalate disruptions facing global airlines and travellers on some of the most heavily travelled routes.

-The disruption to air travel is also certain to ripple through economies, causing widespread damage to hotels, car rental companies, museums and restaurants.
+The disruptions to air travel are rippling through economies in a blow to hotels, car rental companies, museums and restaurants.

+There usually are about 400 flights a day from Europe to the United States, according to flight tracker FlightAware.

+About 72.4 million passengers flew from the U.S. to Europe in the year ended last June, making it the most popular international destination, according to Transportation Department figures.
+About one-third of those passengers fly on U.S. airlines, the rest on foreign carriers.
+Trump didn’t mention restrictions on Americans travelling to Europe.

 In his address from the Oval Office, Trump said U.S. restrictions on people coming from China and other countries with early outbreaks of COVID-19 had held down the number of cases in the United States compared with Europe.
 He blamed the European Union for failing to immediately stop travel from China “and other hot spots,” which he said had led to clusters of outbreaks in the U.S being “seeded by travellers from Europe.”